spatie/laravel-backup/docs/installation-and-setup.md

             ],

             /*
-             * The names of the connections to the databases
+             * The names of the connections to the databases  that should be part of the backup.
-             * that should be part of the backup.
+             * Currently only MySQL-databases are supported.
              */
             'databases' => [
                 'mysql'